aiven/devportal/docs/platform/howto/integrations/access-jmx-metrics-jolokia.rst

 To enable Jolokia integration for a specific service, follow these steps:

 #.
-Access the `Aiven Console <https://console.aiven.io/>`_ and click on the service for which you want to enable Jolokia integration.
+Access the `Aiven Console <https://console.aiven.io/>`_ and click the service for which you want to enable Jolokia integration.
 #.
 On the **Overview** page of your service, click **Integrations** in the sidebar.
 #.
 On the **Integrations** page, find **Jolokia** under **External Integrations** and click on it.
 #.
 Choose the Jolokia endpoint you created and click **Enable**.
 The system will then configure the Jolokia endpoint on all service nodes, providing access to the metrics.